iganets/iganet/docs/tutorial01.md

-# Tutorial 01: Hello IgANets
+# Tutorial 01: Hello IGAnets

 ## TL;DR

-In this tutorial you will get to know the structure of **IgANets** and how to write your first program.
+In this tutorial you will get to know the structure of **IGAnets** and how to write your first program.

 ## Code repository

-The source code can be obtained from https://github.com/IgANets/IgaNet as well as https://gitlab.com/iganets/iganet.
+The source code can be obtained from https://github.com/IGAnets/IgaNet as well as https://gitlab.com/iganets/iganet.

 It contains the following sub-folders: